Wald tests of singular hypotheses: Quadratic forms

-is the sum of two independent random variables that follow the one-sided stable distribution of index $\tfrac{1}{2}$.
+is the sum of two independent random variables that follow the one-sided stable distribution of index $\frac{1}{2}$.
 Since $c>0$, the first summand has the stable distribution with parameter $1/(1+c)$ and the second summand has parameter $c/(1+c)$.
 Hence, by \eqref{eq:stable_conv}, their sum follows a stable law with parameter 1.
 Expressing this in terms of the reciprocals,

 It follows that $S_c(\Psi)$ has the same distribution as $\cos(\Psi)^2$.
-For instance, we may argue that $S_c(\Psi)$ and $\cos(\Psi)^2$ have identical moments, which implies equality of the distributions as both are compactly supported. \end{proof}
+For instance, we may argue that $S_c(\Psi)$ and $\cos(\Psi)^2$ have identical moments, which implies equality of the distributions as both are compactly supported. \end{pf}

-We remark that the claim of Lemma~\ref{lem:trig-positive-c} is false for $c<0$.
+The claim of Lemma~\ref{lem:trig-positive-c} is false for $c<0$.
 Indeed, the distribution of $S_c(\Psi)$ varies with $c$ when $c<0$.